Mainland vs. Free Zone Company Setup in the UAE: Which is Right for You?

 5. Auditing and Financial Compliance

 Mainland: Mainland companies are closely regulated, and historically, many are required to undergo mandatory annual financial audits to renew their trade licenses.
 Free Zone: Auditing requirements vary dramatically depending on the specific Free Zone authority.
 Some strictly require audited financial statements annually (e.g., DMCC, DDA), while others do not.
-However, with the introduction of UAE Corporate Tax, maintaining accurate financial records is now essential across the board.
+However, with the introduction of UAE Corporate Tax and the 0% rate on Qualifying Income for Free Zones, audited financial records are now effectively mandatory across the board.

 Which One Should You Choose?